Liverpool drops first points in 1-1 draw at Man United

 There was a foul by Victor Lindelof on Divock Origi in the buildup to Daniel James being released to launch a counterattack that ended with him centering to Rashford to score.

+“It’s his best game maybe in his 10 months for me,” Solskjaer said about Rashford.
+“He runs off shoulders (of defenders), chases, defends well, got hold of the ball, had a nice little race with Virgil Van Dijk.
+You could see he is growing and getting stronger.”

-Given the high bar being applied by the Premier League to overturn decisions on the field, allowing play to continue after the foul wasn’t deemed a serious error in need of correction.
+Given the high bar being applied by the Premier League to overturn decisions on the field, allowing play to continue after the foul on Origi wasn’t deemed a serious error in need of correction.

 “We allowed them to be aggressive and win challenges everywhere,” Klopp said.
 “We had to pass the lines and the opportunities were there, but we didn’t see them.
 They were better than us and defended well, but in the end they scored a goal that shows all the problems with VAR.